OpenAiTx/OpenAiTx/projects/haykgrigo3/TimeCapsuleLLM/README-en.md

 These files define vocab and merge rules for your model

 # Step 3: Train Your Model (nanoGPT)

 Refer to [nanoGPT by Andrej Karpathy](https://github.com/karpathy/nanoGPT) for the training process.

 You can train a different LLM if you want, but I used nanoGPT

 # FAQ

-## What is Selective Temporal Training?
+## What is Selective Temporal Training ?

 Selective Temporal Training (STT) is a machine learning methodology where all training data is specifically curated to fall within a specific historical time period.
 It's done in order to model the language and knowledge of that era without influence from modern concepts.
-For example, the current model I have now (v0.5) is trained on data exclusively from 1800-1875, it's not fine-tuned but trained from scratch resulting in output that reflects the linguistic style and historical context of that time period.
+For example, the current model I have now (v0.5) is trained on data exclusively from 1800-1875, it's not fine tuned but trained from scratch resulting in output that reflects the linguistic style and historical context of that time period.

 ## Why not just use fine-tuning or LoRA?